Lady Sarah’s Redemption

 by Beverley Eikli

-A spoiled heiress embarks upon a dangerous charade and falls in love with her enigmatic employer, a man with dark secrets.
+A spoiled heiress embarks upon a dangerous charade and falls in love with her enigmatic employer, a man with secrets darker than her own.

-When high-spirited Lady Sarah Miles assumes the identity of a drowned governess to escape marriage to her best friend, James, she assumes her troubles will be over within the fortnight.
+When high-spirited Lady Sarah Miles assumes the identity of a drowned governess to escape an undesirable marriage, she assumes her troubles will be over within the fortnight.

 Arriving at the grand estate of reformist MP Roland Hawthorne to take charge of the tortured widower’s rebellious sixteen-year-old daughter, Caro, Sarah unexpectedly forms a strong attachment to the occupants of her new household.
-Gaining the trust of the motherless sixteen-year-old and the love of the girl’s father – a man with secrets of his own – becomes her most important challenge.
+Instead of pursuing her original plan to punish her father, gaining the trust of the motherless sixteen-year-old and the love of the girl’s father becomes her most important challenge.

 But when Sarah’s deceit plays into the hands of an unexpected adversary who uses Caro as a pawn in a high stakes game of revenge, Sarah must risk everything she holds dear – including her love for Roland – to redeem herself.